DavidMercier/TriDiMap/docs/mapping.rst

 For example, a map of 25x25 linearly interpolated by a factor of x2, becomes a map of 49x49 pixels.
 After interpolation, it is possible to create a new .xls file (with interpolated dataset), by pressing the 'XLS' button at the bottom of the GUI.

+Interpolation approach to improve nanoindentation mapping is discussed in this paper  [#Rossi_2025]_.

 .. figure:: ./_pictures/InterpolationStep.png
    :scale: 40 %
    :align: center